Bihu Celebrations – Things you should know about the Assam Festival

 This Bihu, with its silence, is celebrated by offering prayers to God.
 They offer prayer to Goddess Laxmi, who is worshipped for prosperity.
 Women worship Goddess Laxmi at home, and moreover, lamps are lit in the house and in the paddy fields.

-Worship Goddess Lakshmi to achieve wealth & abundance in your life, with Shree Yantra.
+Buy Shree Yantra online and Worship Goddess Lakshmi to achieve wealth & abundance in your life.

 Tulsi plant is also worshipped by lightning a lamp.
 In the paddy fields, the lamps are kept at a height on the bamboo.
 They are tied to the bamboo so that insects fall prey to it, and the paddy crop is saved.
 It also has a belief that it shows the path of Heaven to the spirits of ancestors who have come to give their blessings.
 This keeping the lamps on the bamboo is called ‘Akaxbonti’ in Assamese.
 It’s a Bihu that is celebrated silently, offering prayers and the farmers thinking about a good harvest.
 It marks the way that the time of enjoyment is on its way.